-When Milestones’ CEO Brett Miles speaks about getting buy-in, people react two ways:
+When Milestones’ CEO Brett Miles speaks about getting buy-in, people react in two ways:

-Take the recent American Society for Quality convention in Irvine, California.
+Take a American Society for Quality convention in Irvine, California.
 Seventy members who make quality control their business caught Miles’ pitch.
 As Brett described: “Getting buy-in is about people collaboratively finding solutions that are mutually satisfactory and act to bring about change.
 The biggest problem people have with ‘getting buy-in’ is that they don’t want to manipulate anyone.
-Instead buy-in is about serving people, identifying their individual needs and benefits and figuring out how to partner and collaborate.”
+Instead “buy-in” is about serving people, identifying their individual needs and benefits and figuring out how to partner and collaborate.”

 “It was right on,” said Dave Nagy of Bolero Associates LLC in Orange, California.
 “He delivered it in a way that was easy to understand so that participants could put buy-in into practice.”